Priorities & Progress

 Progress to Date

-- Four electric buses began operating on the Ann Arbor campus.
-Eight more will be delivered over the next two years, for a total of twelve electric buses by 2025.
+• Eight electric buses are operating on the Ann Arbor campus.
+Four more will be delivered over the next year, for a total of twelve electric buses by 2025.

 Near-Term Priorities